Gender Pay Gap Reports

 |Pay quartiles by gender|

-The figures set out above have been calculated using the standard methodologies used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2019.
+The figures set out above have been calculated using the standard methodologies as set out in the ACAS “Managing Gender Gap Reporting” guidance.

 How does Orbis ‘s gender pay gap compare?

-The mean gender pay gap for all employees and the whole economy (according to the 2019 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 17.3%.
-At -2.6%, Orbis is pleased to report that whilst the vast majority of organisations have a gender pay gap, as at the date of this report, woman in our organisation, on average, earn more than men.
+The mean gender pay gap for all employees and the whole economy (according to the 2020 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 15.5%.
+We can report that at 6.1%, Orbis ‘s mean gender pay gap is significantly lower than the average.

-The fact that our workforce contains such a wide range of roles and the high proportion of male employees in some of those roles means that completely eliminating the bonus gap is a challenge.
-However, we are using these results to identify steps which we can take to make sure that opportunities are equal for all irrespective of gender.
+The fact that our workforce contains such a wide range of roles and the high proportion of male employees in some of those roles means that completely eliminating a mean gender pay gap is a challenge.
+The negative median pay gap indicates that we are employing more senior women in the upper-middle and upper quartiles compared to 2019.

 Orbis remains committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 It has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 We have well established policies confirming our commitment to equal opportunities to ensure that no employee is subjected to discrimination in the workplace.

-I, Guy Other, Chief Executive Officer, confirm that the information in this statement is accurate.
+I, Ben Howard, Chief Executive Officer, confirm that the information in this statement is accurate.